steveluscher/react-rjsdaq-workshop/README.md

 First, we will learn what's distinctive about the React approach, and how we can benefit from it.
 Next, we will learn how React components are built, how they operate, how they communicate with each other, and how to test them.
 Along the way, in pairs or small groups, we will laugh, cry, scream, and cheer, but ultimately build some working software, the React Way.

+### Sign up

+If you would like to attend this workshop, and can be in Vancouver, BC, Canada on Friday, May 23rd, 2014, [sign up](http://www.polyglotconf.com/#workshop-reactjs).

 ### Syllabus

 **Note**: This section is currently a work in progress, not necessarily reflective of the final form the workshop will take.
 Please subscribe to this repo for updates.